Zanieon/NorthstarMods/README.md

 ~~*Warning: Elite Titans' melee have a special mechanic called ENF (Execution Next Frame), in which said Elite Titan will immediately chain execution the first frame the game registers a titan as doomed (auto or player) from the melee attack that has doomed them!
 This mechanic respects Stealth Auto-Eject and Ronin's Phase Reflex, and will not trigger immediate execution.~~*

 ## Nerfed Elites branch changes

 - Removed ENF (Execution Next Frame)
 - Removed Shield regen on core (except for monarch)
 - Nerfed melee damage
-- Slightly reduce weapon ccuracy
+- Slightly reduced weapon ccuracy

 ## Live-Fire Frontier Defense